Gloor Product Design

 Digital products used in this space are complex and industry-specific, very much tailored to the particular needs of a unique kind of user.
 Which means they require serious Product Design.

 This is what Fitch Ratings came to understand about their enterprise research platform, FitchConnect.
-When it started bleeding subscriptions, they tried aiming a series of visual design experts at the problem.
-But the product’s issues were more than skin-deep.
-It needed a fundamental reconceptualization by a design leader with experience in research, usability, and crossfunctional collaboration.
+When that product started losing subscriptions, they tried aiming a series of visual design experts at the problem.
+But its issues were more than skin-deep.
+The product needed a fundamental reconceptualization by a design leader with experience in research, usability, and crossfunctional collaboration.

 bg_art_fintech_14.png